mikelawrence/senseme-hacs/info.md

    <img src="https://raw.githubusercontent.com/mikelawrence/senseme-hacs/master/img/device.png"/>

-5. If no devices were discovered or you selected `IP Address` option the dialog below is presented.
-Here you can type in an IP address of undiscoverable devices
+5. If no devices were discovered or you selected the `IP Address` option the dialog below is presented.
+Here you can type in an IP address of undiscoverable devices.

    <img src="https://raw.githubusercontent.com/mikelawrence/senseme-hacs/master/img/address.png"/>

 6. Repeat these steps for each device you wish to add.

-## SenseME platforms
+### SenseME platforms

 When the integration connects to a device it retrieves the *Device Name* you set in the Haiku by BAF app and uses that as a prefix for all created entities.